brooksdubois/FacePane/README.md

 ### Why I Created It

-I wanted something very small and simple without the entire bloat of a full-blown studio like CapCut and without the risk of my screen recordings being copied to cloud.
+I wanted something very small and simple without the entire bloat of a full-blown studio like CapCut.

 I also wanted a freely floating window I can use in any app that's resizable, customizable, and clean.